cedar-book/BTS-Core-work/notes/docPlan-items.rst

   - validation, history, blocks, ...

 - Multi-sig UI - How to use?
-- directory structures after install (node/wallet)
+- directory structures and files after the installation (node/wallet)
 - add contents to Totorials and FAQs
 - create a wiki legacy folder and create pages.
 [10/12: will finish soon.]